abscondment/threebrothers.org/public/blog/rails2-upgrade-troubleshooting-a-slow-production-deployment/post.markdown

 Neat.
 But fixing the keys didn't bring performance up to par with the other server.
 We noticed two things:

- * Those pesky "Rescheduling interrupts" were still there &ndash at three orders of maginitude more per second from the slow server to the other.
+ * Those pesky "Rescheduling interrupts" were still there &ndash; at three orders of maginitude more per second from the slow server to the other.
  * <abbr title='Advanced Host Controller Interface'>AHCI</abbr> was disabled
    on the slow server.